top of page

 September Woods Garland is a writer, editor, and publisher from the Pacific Northwest.

 September's literary and cross-genre works explore themes of personal revolution, grief, and absurdism through an existential feminist lens.
 Drawing from lived experience in countercultural movements—legal cannabis, veganism, polyamory, punkdom—September uses fiction to convey life outside mainstream society.
-Her work often features working-class characters, disobedient women, and cannibals.
+Her stories often feature working-class characters, disobedient women, and cannibals.

 Currently Reading: